TuLe-23/Plant-Co-Performance-Report/README.md

 - **Launch a Digital B2B Portal**
   - A B2B digital portal transforms how retailers interact with Plant Co. and makes it easier for them to do business at scale.
 By providing a self-service platform, this empowers retailers to browse live inventory, place bulk orders, monitor shipments, and access tailored pricing.
   -  Beyond ordering, the portal can offer value-added tools like demand forecasting dashboards, trend reports by region, marketing collateral downloads, and training resources for retail staff.
-Features such as AI-driven product recommendations (“best-selling plants in your region”), automated reordering, and subscription-based shipment scheduling.
+This can provide innovative features such as AI-driven product recommendations (“best-selling plants in your region”), automated reordering, and subscription-based shipment scheduling.
-  -  This digital ecosystem not only streamlines operations but positions the Plant Co. as a tech-enabled partner—making it easier for retailers to scale their plant businesses while locking in long-term loyalty and recurring demand.
+  -  This digital ecosystem not only streamlines operations but positions Plant Co. as a tech-enabled partner, making it easier for retailers to scale their plant businesses while locking in long-term loyalty and recurring demand.